Cobado/portfolio-nodejs/README.md

 # Portfolio Site on Node.js

 The simple portfolio site on Node.js used express, hbs.
-This project is made for informational purposes.
+This project is made for educational purposes.
 All pictures are taken from google.

 Inspired by [portfolio-website](https://github.com/divanov11/portfolio-website)